jensendarren/machine-learning-with-python/README.md

 **Poisson Probability Mass Function** Shows the probabilty of getting a value on a specific day.
 So its essentially probaily of something happening at a particular time.
 Looks a bit like normal distribution curve.

+### Percentiles & Moments

+Open up the [Percentiles Examples](/examples/Percentiles.ipynb) notebook.

+**Percentile** The point at which x% of the values are less than that value?
+For example, income distribution.
+Lets say the 99th percentile is $550K.
+That means that 99% of the population are earning less than that value (and 1% are earning more!).
+So the 50th percential is where half the population are making more than that and half are making more than that - it is right in the middle and is therefore also the median value!

+**Quartiles** In a Normal Distribution, there are Q1 and Q3 in the middle of the distribution, together making 50% of the values split equally between Q1 and Q3 (25% each).
+The difference between Q1 and Q3 is called the 'Inter Quartile Range' (IQR).

+Open up the [Moments Examples](/examples/Moments.ipynb) notebook.

+**Moment** is the measurement of the shape of the distribution.
+There are 4 moments that we will consider.

+**First Moment** Is simply the mean.

+**Second Moment** Is simply the varience.

+**Third Moment** Is the **skew** of the data.
+Basically it is how 'lopsided' the distribution is (compared to a normal distribution) Its just stretching out the tail on one side or the other.
+There can be a **-ve skew** (longer tail on the left side) and a **+ve skew** (longer tail on the right side).

+**Fourth Moment** Is the **kurtosis** of the data.
+Its basically how 'peaked' the distribution is (compared to a normal distribution).
+Its the measurement of the thickness of the tail and the sharpness of the tail.